nprapps/interactive-template/readme.rst

 the ``project.json`` file and add your workbook key to the ``sheets`` array found there.
 Once the workbook key is set and you're authenticated, running ``grunt sheets`` will download the data from Google and cache it as JSON (one file per worksheet).

-As with CSV, the data will be stored as an array unless one of your columns is named "key," in which case it'll be stored as a hash table.
+As with CSV, the data will be stored as an array unless one of your columns is named "key," in which case it'll be stored as a hash table to each row object.
+If there are only two columns named "key" and "value," it'll simplify that structure by putting the value column directly into the lookup (i.e., you can use ``sheet.key`` to get the value, instead of ``sheet.key.value``).
+You can also append a type notation to your column name, separating it from the key with a colon (e.g., "zipcode:text", "percapita:number", or "enabled:boolean").

 When placing data into your HTML via Lo-dash, there are some helper functions that are also made available via ``t``, as seen above with